Here’s a list of random questions and their answers pertaining to the kitchen (cooking, baking, ingredients, etc.).

 - What is heavy cream?
 A heavy whipping cream with 36% to 40% fat content (should be on label).
 Most recipes should be fine with a regular whipping cream (30% to 36% fat).

-- What is salad oil and can I use vegetable oil instead?
+- What is salad oil and is it ok to substitute vegetable oil instead?
 Salad oil is an umbrella term for any edible vegetable oil.
-You can use olive oil, canola oil, safflower oil, etc.
+You may use olive, canola, safflower, etc.

 - What’s the difference between baking soda and baking powder?
 Both contain sodium bicarbonate which is needed to help goods rise while they are baking.
 Baking soda is a faster acting agent (when it comes in contact with a liquid acid) and baking powder works on a slower pace as it dissolves with other ingredients.

-- What is alum powder used for and where can I buy it?
+- What is alum powder used for and where is it possible to buy it?
 Alum powder is a common ingredient in pickling recipes since it helps keep the produce crisp.
 You should be able to find it in the spice section of your local grocer.

-- How much salt do I add when using unsalted butter in a recipe that calls for salted?
+- How much salt do I add when substituting unsalted butter in a recipe that calls for salted?
 Add 1/4 teaspoon of salt per 1/2 cup of butter.

 - What’s the difference between tomato paste and tomato sauce?: Tomato paste is a thick concentrate made from tomatoes that is used as a base when making sauces or adding tomato flavor to dishes without adding a lot of liquid.
 Tomato sauce is a thinner consistency and is ready to use (for pastas, etc.).

 - How to bake a frozen apple pie?
-For an unbaked pie that’s been frozen, pop it in the oven (still frozen) at 400°F for about 60 minutes then watch.
+For an unbaked pie that’s been frozen, pop it in the oven (don’t thaw it) at 400°F for about 60 minutes then watch.
 Once the crust is golden brown and the center is hot, the pie is ready.
 Check on the pie half-way through and if the crust is browning too quickly you can wrap the top (or just the edges) with foil and continue to heat.
-Remove foil the last 10 minutes or so of baking.
-For a baked apple pie that was frozen, bake in an oven at 375°F for about 45 minutes.
+Remove foil the last 10 minutes or so.
+For a baked apple pie that was frozen, heat in an oven at 375°F for about 45 minutes.

 - What are dill heads?
 Dill heads are the flowering part of the dill plant.

 - Is it ok to reuse cooking oil after deep frying?
-Deep frying foods takes a lot of cooking oil and it’s such a waste to throw out the oil after one use.
-You can reuse cooking oil but you need to be aware that the smoke-point lowers after each use.
+Deep frying foods takes a lot of cooking oil and it’s such a waste to throw it out after just one use.
+You can reuse it but you need to be aware that the smoke-point lowers after each use.
 Once you’ve cooked with the oil, allow it to cool down then strain it (through cheesecloth) to remove any food bits.
-Store the oil in an airtight container in a cool dark place (I like to save an empty cooking oil container for this), or store in the refrigerator if you will go weeks before using again.
-Cooking oil can also be stored in the freezer.
-If the oil smells off it’s likely rancid so don’t reuse it.
-For best results, don’t mix different types of oil together (i.e.: canola oil and peanut oil).
-Tip: When using the old oil, add some new oil to the batch when heating–this will help give good results.
+Store in an airtight container in a cool dark place (I like to save an empty cooking oil container for this), or store in the refrigerator if you will go weeks before using again.
+It can also be stored in the freezer.
+If it smells off it’s likely rancid so don’t reuse it.
+For best results, don’t mix different types together (i.e.: canola and peanut).
+Tip: When using the old oil, add some new to the batch when heating–this will help give good results.

 - How long are boiled eggs good for?
 Keep them refrigerated and they’ll be good for the week.
 If they’ve gone bad, the smell will be off.
-Have you seen this neat tip: How To Cook Lots Of Hard Boiled Eggs At Once .
+Have you seen this neat tip for cooking a bunch at once.

-- What’s a substitute for eggs?
+- What’s a good substitute for eggs?
 Or cake flour?
 Or buttermilk?
-You’ll find lots of options for egg substitutes here .
-For cake flour and buttermilk substitutes (and other ingredients too), see my growing list here: Handy Substitute Recipes For Baking .
+You’ll find lots of options for egg substitutes here.
+For cake flour and buttermilk substitutes (and other ingredients too), see my growing list on this page.

 - How do you scald milk?
 Some recipes require you to scald milk before adding it to the rest of the ingredients (I find this a lot in my older household notes and recipes).
-To scald milk, you just need to heat it to the point that the milk starts to steam and bubbles appear around the outer edges, you do not let it reach the boiling point.
-Take your time heating the milk, low to medium heat is sufficient.
-Stir milk frequently while its heating.
+To do this, you just need to heat it to the point that the milk starts to steam and bubbles appear around the outer edges, you do not let it reach the boiling point.
+Take your time heating this, low to medium heat is sufficient.
+Stir frequently while heating.

 - What’s the difference between light and dark brown sugar and can they be used interchangeably in recipes?
-Light brown sugar has less molasses in it than dark brown sugar.
-If a recipe calls for dark brown sugar, you can use light brown sugar but you may notice a slight difference in flavor.
+Light version has less molasses in it than the dark version.
+If a recipe calls for dark brown sugar, it’s fine to use a light version but you may notice a slight difference in flavor.

 - I like having freshly squeezed orange juice on hand, is it possible to make a few days worth at once and store it in the refrigerator?
-You can keep fresh orange juice (and other citrus juices) in the refrigerator for about 3 days.
+Fresh orange juice (and other citrus juices) are fine refrigerated for about 3 days.
 If you have too much left over, freeze the juice in cubes or in freezer bags (with as much of the air removed), thaw as needed.

 - What’s the difference between white and brown eggs?
 There are no differences between the two (nutritional value and taste are the same).
 The breed of hen is what determines the color of the egg shell.